cakeio-unreal/cakeio-unreal.github.io/docs/core-api/file-extensions.md

 > **Multi File Extension**: A file extension that contains more than one file extension component: e.g., `.cdr.txt` or `.bin.dat.zip`

-CakeIO represents file extension types via the enum **ECakeFileExtType**.
+CakeIO represents file extension types via the enum ECakeFileExtType.
 File extensions that are empty will have the value `None`, file extensions with one component will be assigned the value `Single`, and file extensions with more than one component will have the value `Multi`.

 === "C++"